What furlough means – everything you need to know about the furlough rules and regulations

-The government introduced a plan to financially support businesses during the coronavirus pandemic that will help them keep as many employees as possible on payroll during this difficult time, and later confirmed the scheme would be extended as a second lockdown was announced on 31 October 2020.
+The government introduced a plan to financially support businesses during the coronavirus pandemic that will help them keep as many employees as possible on payroll during this difficult time, and later confirmed the scheme would be extended as a second lockdown was announced on 31 October 2020 and 4 January 2021 respectively.
 Businesses can, therefore, still apply for a grant from the government to cover the wages of those employees they put on furlough for an agreed amount of time.
 Under this scheme companies can offer to furlough their staff for a minimum of three weeks.

 How does it work?